RAF Church Fenton, Yorkshire

 History : the aerodrome was built as a fighter station to cover the Yorkshire industrial region but was not quite finished when the first squadron arrived.
 By 1940 it became the home to No71 (Eagle) Sqn, an all American RAF Squadron.

 History: before the US entered the war, there were a large number of American volunteers offering their services.
 They would serve in the Battle of Britain.
-Later they were aloud to formed into "Eagle Squadrons", and No. 71 was the first to form at RAF Church Fenton on 19 September 1940 with Brewster Buffaloes and then Hawker Hurricanes.
+Later they were allowed to formed into "Eagle Squadrons", and No. 71 was the first to form at RAF Church Fenton on 19 September 1940 with Brewster Buffaloes and then Hawker Hurricanes.

 History: No.71Sqn was given 6 Brewster Buffaloes, they were very out of date by then and the American pilots were rather displeased.
 Luckily the Buffaloes broke very easily and were replaced quickly by Hurricanes.